 As a licensure program, attendance is taken very seriously.
-Any student whose absences exceed 5% of the cumulative number of hours to that point in the program will be placed on probation.
+Any student whose absences exceed 5% will be placed on probation.
 The purpose of probation is to formally notify and appropriately document any existing condition that is jeopardizing the ability of a student to successfully complete the Paramedic program.
-Students missing more than 55 program hours will be recommended for dismissal from the program.